-- 1. All textbooks/workbooks/note packets used in the Kent State University Salem Campus Radiologic Technology Program are available for purchase at the Kent State University Salem Campus Bookstore through Barnes and Noble.
+- 1. All textbooks and program resources used in the Kent State University Salem Campus Radiologic Technology Program are available for purchase at the Kent State University Salem Campus Bookstore through Barnes and Noble.
 Books will be provided by Elsevier as a bundle to receive a discount.
 Students have the option of purchasing textbooks individually.
 Not all required texts are in the bundled books and must be purchased in the bookstore or on your own. - 2.
-Students are expected to purchase their own books for the courses and will be tested on content from those textbooks. - 3.
+Students are expected to secure their own books for the courses and will be tested on content from those textbooks. - 3.
 Students are informed of estimated book expenses at the beginning of the program. - 4.
 Many of the radiology textbooks will be used for more than one course during the professional curriculum and are needed for review for the ARRT certification exam.
-Therefore, it is NOT recommended to rent the textbooks nor sell them at the end of the course. - 5.
-The majority of the radiologic technology courses require the student to purchase a notes packet in the KSU Salem Campus Bookstore through Barnes and Noble.
-The notes packets are written by the faculty of the radiologic technology program and may not be copied in any form or else disciplinary action will occur.
+Therefore, it is not recommended to rent the textbooks nor sell them at the end of the course. - 5.
+Additional program resources (PowerPoint handouts, outlines, notes, etc.) may be supplied individually by the instructor for each radiology course.
+Costs for printing may be incurred and should be expected. - 6.
+Intellectual Property: Intellectual property displayed or distributed to students in RADT courses (including but not limited to PowerPoint presentations, notes, quizzes, examinations) by the instructor remains the intellectual property of the instructor.
+This means the student may not distribute, publish, or provide such intellectual property to any other person or entity for any reason, commercial or otherwise, without the express written permission of the instructor.
+Additionally, students may not distribute or publish recordings and/or links to live classroom presentations, lectures, and/or class discussions.

-2022-2024 TEXTBOOKS and COURSE FEES
+2023-2025 TEXTBOOKS and COURSE FEES

-First Year Bundle: books bundled at an approximate cost of \$344.32 (2022 price) Second Year Bundle: books bundled at an approximate cost of \$212.92 (2021 price)
+\First Year Bundle: books bundled at an approximate cost of \$376.46 (2023 price)

+\\Second Year Bundle: books bundled at an approximate cost of \$224.22 (2023 price)

-in approximate cost of \$212.92 (2021 price Courses Bundle Author(s) Book Title, Edition, Year Semester RADT 14003 Bundled Adler and Introduction to Radiography and Patient Summer I Intro to RT First Year Carlton Care, 7th edition, 2019 RADT Bundled Bontrager Textbook of Radiographic Positioning Summer 14006, 14021 First Year and Related Anatomy 10 th edition, 2021 Fall 14024, 24014 Pocket handbook of Radiographic Spring Rad Proc I, II, Positioning and Related Anatomy III and Workbook to accompany text is Adv.
-Imaging recommended All Clinical Bundled KSU Student Program Handbook for Summer Education First Year Radiologic Technology Fall Courses I-VI Bontrager Textbook of Radiographic Positioning Spring and Related Anatomy 10 edition, 2021 2 years RADT Bundled Adler and Introduction to Radiography and Patient Fall 14016 Carlton Care, 7th edition, 2019 Pt Care Notes Packet RADT 14018 Bundled Johnston Text: Essentials of Radiographic Physics Fall Imaging and Fauber and Imaging, 3 rd edition Equipment Notes Packet RADT First Year Johnston Essentials of Radiographic Physics and Spring 14034 and Fauber Imaging, 3 rd edition 1 0 Image Acq Notes Packet RADT 14085 Bundled Callaway Mosby's Comprehensive Review of Summer Clinical Ed IV 2 nd Year j Radiography 9 th edition RADT Bundled Sherer, Radiation Protection in Medical Fall 24008 Second Visconti, Radiography 9 th edition Radiobiology Year Ritenour, & Rad Protect RADT Bundled Johnston Essentials of Radiographic Physics and Fall 24016 First Year and Fauber Imaging, 3 rd edition Imag.Physics RADT Bundled Eisenberg Comprehensive Radiographic Pathology, Spring 24028 Second & Johnson 8th edition, 2022 18 Rad Pathology Year , RADT Bundled Callaway Mosby's Comprehensive Review of Spring 24048 Second Radiography, 9 th edition -18 Rad Techniques Year 0-1 x -1 y , 2 - 1-20
+Courses Bundle Author(s) Book Title, Edition, Year Semester RADT 14003 Bundled Adler and Introduction to Radiography and Patient Summer I Intro to RT First Year Carlton Care, 8th edition, 2023 RADT Bundled Bontrager Textbook of Radiographic Positioning Summer 14006, 14021 First Year and Related Anatomy 10 th edition, 2021 Fall 14024, 24014 Pocket handbook of Radiographic Spring Rad Proc I, II, Positioning and Related Anatomy III and Workbook to accompany text is Adv.
+Imaging recommended All Clinical Bundled Textbook of Radiographic Positioning Summer Education First Year Bontrager and Related Anatomy 10 edition, 2021 Fall Courses I-VI Spring 2 years RADT Bundled Adler and Introduction to Radiography and Patient Fall 14016 Carlton Care, 8th edition, 2023 Pt Care Notes Packet RADT 14018 Bundled Johnston Text: Essentials of Radiographic Physics Fall Imaging and Fauber and Imaging, 3 rd edition Equipment Notes Packet RADT First Year Johnston Essentials of Radiographic Physics and Spring 14034 and Fauber Imaging, 3 rd edition Image Acq Notes Packet RADT 14085 Bundled Callaway Mosby's Comprehensive Review of Summer Clinical Ed IV 2 nd Year Radiography 9 th edition RADT Bundled Sherer, Radiation Protection in Medical Fall 24008 Second Visconti, Radiography 9 th edition Radiobiology Year Ritenour, & Rad Protect RADT Bundled Johnston Essentials of Radiographic Physics and Fall 24016 First Year and Fauber Imaging, 3 rd edition Imag.
+Physics RADT Bundled Eisenberg Comprehensive Radiographic Pathology, Spring 24028 Second & Johnson 8th edition, 2022 Rad Pathology Year RADT Bundled Callaway Mosby's Comprehensive Review of Spring 24048 Second Radiography, 9 th edition Rad Techniques Year

-Course Fee for Patient Care Management: \$33.00 Course Fees for Clinical Education I-VI: \$50 each semester Program Fees for CastleBranch (\$160) and Trajecsys (\$150) Patient care/vital sign supplies Radiation Dosimetry Badges
+Course Fee for Patient Care Management: Patient care/vital sign supplies (\$33.00) Course Fees for Clinical Education I-VI: Radiation Dosimetry Badges (\$50 each semester) Program Fees for CastleBranch (\$172) and Trajecsys (\$150)